jafi0101/navidrome-spotify-ui/README.md

 **AI-Assisted Development**

-This project was developed in collaboration with Google's Gemini AI.
-The process involved a series of prompts and iterative refinements to build the features, design the layout, and debug the code.
-It serves as an example of human-AI partnership in software development.
+This project was developed in collaboration with AI.